AnnaH00k/CO2Zone/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Run this project
+npm install
+npm run build
+npm run dev

+## add the following to the package.json, to pull translations, but be careful, because it is not the current translation state due to unsufissient string capacity on i18nexus.
+ "scripts": {
+    "dev": "i18nexus pull && next dev",
+    "build": "i18nexus pull && next build",
+    "start": "i18nexus pull && next start",
+    "lint": "next lint"
+  },